Depression at university

 • difficulty sleeping

-Initially, if you’re feeling mildly low it may cheer you up just to have a chat about it with your friends, or ring a family member.
-However, if you feel it’s something more serious, Alan recommends speaking to your doctor.
+Initially, if you’re feeling a bit down you might find that just having a chat about it with your friends, or family does the trick.
+But, if you’re constantly fed up with life, depression might be the cause.
+In which case, Alan recommends speaking to your doctor.

-“They’ll assess whether your symptoms indicate a more serious level of clinical depression, which may need treatment with talking therapies or medication,” he explains.
+“They’ll assess whether your symptoms indicate a more serious level of clinical depression.
+If that’s the case then you may need treatment in the form of talking therapies or medication,” he explains.

+The good news is that a doctor’s visit is relatively easy to arrange.
 Most universities have links with a GP surgery, or their own student health centre; your student union will have the details.
-You’ll have to register with the new practice, but this doesn’t take much time.
-Alternatively, you may feel more comfortable going back to your home GP – either way, getting in touch with a doctor is an important step.
+The catch is that you’ll have to register with the new practice, but this doesn’t take much time.
+Plus you can always just stick with your GP back home if that feels more comfortable to you.
+Either way, getting in touch with a doctor is an important step toward improving your mental health.

-“Talking to a trusted friend can ease the burden in itself, however, if you don’t feel comfortable opening up to someone you know there are also local charities and support services within your community, such as The Samaritans or HopeLineUK,” says Hannah.
+“Talking to a trusted friend can help lift the weight off your shoulders.
+But if you don’t feel comfortable opening up to someone you know there are also local charities and support services within your community, such as The Samaritans or HopeLineUK,” says Hannah.

-Every university offers free and confidential counselling services that are a great resource if you need someone to talk to.
-At night, Nightline offers an anonymous listening service run by students, for students.
+Not to mention, every university offers free and confidential counselling services that are a great resource if you need someone to talk to.
+And at night, Nightline offers an anonymous listening service run by students, for students.

-Chris Leaman from the charity Young Minds recommends a few things that can be incorporated into your everyday life.
-“Try and get some fresh air most days, and some regular exercise – there’s a proven link between exercise and better mental health.
-And do things you enjoy, whether it’s skateboarding, hanging out with friends or reading.
-Also, try to eat regularly – even just small meals – and write a diary about how you’re feeling.”
+Chris Leaman from the charity Young Minds recommends a few things that can easily be incorporated into your everyday life.
+“Try to get some fresh air most days, and some regular exercise – I know, a bit cliché, but there’s actually a proven link between exercise and better mental health.
+And make time to do things you enjoy as well.
+Whether it’s skateboarding, hanging out with friends or reading.
+You should also try to eat regularly – even just small meals – and write a diary about how you’re feeling.”

 Next Steps